-As Dweck and colleagues illustrated, the beliefs that we hold about willpower can affect our ability to practice self-control (Job et al., 2010).
+The beliefs that we hold about willpower can affect our ability to practice self-control (Job et al., 2013).

-By viewing self-discipline as an unlimited resource, the participants in their experiment were able to exercise the same degree of willpower after a ‘depleting’ task as before it, demonstrating the impact our beliefs can have on our actions.
+By viewing self-discipline as an unlimited resource, participants were able to exercise the same degree of willpower after a depleting task as before it, demonstrating the impact our beliefs can have on our actions (Job et al., 2013).

-It suggests that you and I can do the same.
-That choosing not to view self-control as a depletable resource might give us some of the motivation we need to overcome – at least mild cases of – ego depletion (Vohs et al., 2012).
+This suggests that you and I can do the same.
+Choosing not to view self-control as a depletable resource might give us some of the motivation we need to overcome, at least mild cases of, ego depletion (Vohs, Baumeister, & Schmeichel, 2012).

 You can also enhance your capacity for self-control by merely practicing it.
-In a 2006 study, Oaten and Cheng demonstrated that students who engaged in a 2-month exercise program showed significantly enhanced self-regulation behaviors.
-Through regular physical exercise – which in itself involved repeated acts of willpower – participants outperformed the non-exercise group on self-regulatory visual tracking tasks.
+Students who engaged in a two-month exercise program showed significantly enhanced self-regulation behaviors (Oaten & Cheng, 2006).
+Through regular physical exercise, which in itself involved repeated acts of willpower, participants outperformed the non-exercise group on self-regulatory visual tracking tasks.

 They also reported positive increases and improvements in other domains related to self-discipline: emotional control, spending, study habits, attendance to commitments, healthy eating, and household chores.
 At the same time, they reported significant reductions in perceived stress and unhealthy habits, such as smoking and caffeine consumption (Oaten & Cheng, 2006).

-In the next section, we’ve given you an introduction to an Intention Implementation exercise.
+In the next section, we’ve given you an introduction to an implementation intention exercise.

 A Look at Self-Discipline in Kids

-We’ve heard of Mischel’s Marshmallow Study (if you haven’t, read our delayed gratification article), but what else do we know about self-discipline in kids?
+We’ve heard of Mischel and Ebbesen’s (1970) marshmallow study (if you haven’t, read our delayed gratification article), but what else do we know about self-discipline in kids?

 Here’s an overview of some key research findings to date (Makin, 2013):

-- In 1972, the influential Marshmallow Study demonstrates that kids waited an average of 6 minutes before eating a marshmallow that was placed in front of them, despite being told that they could have two marshmallows for waiting 15 minutes.
+- In 1972, the influential marshmallow study demonstrated that kids waited an average of 6 minutes before eating a marshmallow that was placed in front of them, despite being told that they could have two marshmallows if they waited 15 minutes.
 Kids who delayed gratification for longer did so by either hiding the marshmallow or distracting themselves.

-- Almost a decade later, a similar experiment is carried out on pigeons by researchers Grosch and Neuringer (1981). pigeons who could distract themselves during the waiting period were more likely to exercise self-control (waiting for a preferred food vs. instantly eating an inferior one) – so, it’s not just human kids (Vandervelt et al., 2016).
+- Almost a decade later, a similar experiment was carried out on pigeons by researchers Grosch and Neuringer (1981).
+Pigeons who could distract themselves during the waiting period were more likely to exercise self-control by waiting for a preferred food vs. instantly eating an inferior one (Vanderveldt, Oliveira, & Green, 2016).

-- Close to sixteen years after the Marshmallow Study, the delay gratification children from the experiment are shown to have better academic success, SAT scores, and social and emotional competence than those who showed low self-discipline (Shoda et al., 1990).
+- Close to 16 years after the marshmallow study, the delayed gratification children from the experiment were shown to have better academic success, SAT scores, and social and emotional competence than those who showed low self-discipline (Shoda et al., 1990).

-- In 2005, researchers suggested children don’t understand the impact of conflicting mental states on their behavior until they are at least seven years old (Choe et al., 2005).
-They propose that maybe, it’s because they can only observe behavior that corresponds to one of our desires (Wellman, 1990).
+- In 2005, researchers suggested children don’t understand the impact of conflicting mental states on their behavior until they are at least seven years old (Choe, Keil, & Bloom, 2005).
+Researchers propose that maybe this is because they can only observe behavior that corresponds to one of their desires (Wellman, 1990).

-- In 2009, it showed that children’s ability to delay gratification at four years old had been linked to their obesity risk at eleven years old (Seeyave et al., 2009).
+- Children’s ability to delay gratification at 4 years old has been linked to their obesity risk at 11 years old (Seeyave et al., 2009).

-- Mischel and colleagues’ brain imaging research looks at the original Marshmallow Study participants in middle-age, to show that prefrontal cortex and ventral striatum activity differ between high- and low-delayers facing temptation (Casey et al., 2011).
+- Brain imaging research of the original marshmallow study participants in middle age showed that prefrontal cortex and ventral striatum activity differed between high and low delayers facing temptation (Casey et al., 2011).

-- 2012 research finds that kid’s ability to demonstrate self-discipline is moderated by their beliefs about the environment.
-More specifically, children who believed their environments were unreliable waited significantly less time to succumb to gratification than those who thought the environment was reliable (Kidd et al., 2012).
+- Kid’s ability to demonstrate self-discipline is moderated by their beliefs about the environment.
+More specifically, children who believed their environments were unreliable waited significantly less time to succumb to gratification than those who thought the environment was reliable (Kidd, Palmeri, & Aslin, 2013).

-- In 2016, Daly and colleagues found that kids with low self-control during childhood are more likely to smoke throughout adulthood; over half of this relationship was attributed to adolescent smoking (Daly et al., 2016).
+- Kids with low self-control during childhood are more likely to smoke throughout adulthood; over half of this relationship was attributed to adolescent smoking (Daly, Egan, Quigley, Delaney, & Baumeister, 2016).

-In a nutshell, it appears that self-discipline – or delay gratification, at least – is not as straightforward as it seems.
+In a nutshell, it appears that self-discipline, or delayed gratification, at least, is not as straightforward as it seems.
 There is evidence suggesting that low or high self-control in childhood can have influences on our choices and behaviors in later life, but that our beliefs regarding the environment can play a significant role, too.

 5 Ideas for Building Self-Discipline in Children

-Mischel and Metcalfe’s (1999) ‘Hot and Cool’ System understanding of self-control can help us understand how to help kids improve their self-control.
+Metcalfe and Mischel’s (1999) hot/cool-system analysis of self-control can help us understand how to help kids improve their self-control.

-According to this framework, self-discipline is viewed more as emotional self-regulation than simple delay gratification.
+According to this framework, self-discipline is viewed more as emotional self-regulation than simple delayed gratification.

 It suggests that we have two processing systems:

-- A ‘cool’ and rational cognitive system – this helps us make more strategic, objective, and thoughtful decisions, and it underpins self-regulation or self-control.
+- A cool, rational cognitive system — This helps us make more strategic, objective, and thoughtful decisions, and it underpins self-regulation or self-control.

-- A ‘hot’ and impulsive, emotional system that undermines the former.
+- A hot, impulsive, emotional system that undermines the former

-A trusting environment is viewed as – you guessed it – more reliable (Kidd et al., 2012).
+A trusting environment is viewed as more reliable (Kidd et al., 2013).

-Think of a homeless child who is asked by an unfamiliar experimenter to hold off eating a hot meal, versus a daughter whose mom asks them to wait.
-The former, accustomed to a shifting environment where their food could be stolen, is less likely to hold off eating than the latter.
+Think of a child experiencing homelessness who is asked by an unfamiliar experimenter to wait before eating a hot meal, versus a child whose wealthy mom asks them to wait.
+The former, accustomed to a shifting environment where their food could be stolen, might be less likely to wait than the latter.

-The role of trust in self-discipline has also been examined by Michaelson and colleagues (2013), who found that participants were more likely to choose hypothetical immediate, smaller rewards from character vignettes they considered low in trustworthiness.
+The role of trust in self-discipline has also been examined by Michaelson, de la Vega, Chatham, and Munakata (2013), who found that participants were more likely to choose hypothetical immediate, smaller rewards from character vignettes they considered low in trustworthiness.

-Delay gratification and ‘cool system’ activation has been linked to higher right prefrontal cortex (PFC) activity – and we can strengthen this brain area through repeated practice (Casey et al., 2011).
-Within reason, we can give kids the chance to practice delay gratification, exercise their PFC’s neural pathways, and enhance their capacity for self-discipline.
+Delayed gratification and cool-system activation has been linked to higher right prefrontal cortex activity, and we can strengthen this brain area through repeated practice (Casey et al., 2011).
+Within reason, we can give kids the chance to practice delayed gratification, exercise their prefrontal cortex’s neural pathways, and enhance their capacity for self-discipline.

-As we’ve seen in studies, motivation plays a significant role in self-control.
-Muraven and Slessareva’s (2003) participants were more likely to persist at a task when they believed doing so would help others, or when they were told they’d be paid.
+Motivation plays a significant role in self-control.
+Muraven and Slessareva’s (2003) participants were more likely to persist at a task when they believed doing so would help others or when they were told they’d be paid.

-Show your child how to manage their ‘hot’ processing systems by demonstrating good behavior.
-If you lose your temper every time someone cuts in front of you on the road, they are more likely to learn that this kind of response is okay.
+Show your child how to manage their hot-system processes by demonstrating good behavior.
+If you lose your temper every time someone cuts you off in traffic, they are more likely to learn that this kind of response is okay.

-Visibly practicing soothing and calming positive self-talk can help them pick up techniques and skills that they can take away and apply by themselves later (Meichenbaum & Goodman, 1971).
+Visibly practicing soothing and calming positive self-talk can help them pick up techniques and skills that they can apply later (Meichenbaum & Goodman, 1971).

 Positive reinforcement is also a good way to encourage acts of self-control, and rewards can be good incentives for new adaptive behaviors.
-Think about how you might reinforce kids with attractive rewards such as staying up five minutes longer, computer time, or stickers – use this set of Kid’s Reward Coupons to help!
+Think about how you might reinforce kids with attractive rewards such as staying up five minutes longer, screen time, or stickers.
+Use this set of Kid’s Reward Coupons to help!

 5 Exercises, Activities, and Worksheets to Improve Self-Discipline

-Research has demonstrated that, on average, we resist two impulses out of every five that we face daily (Muraven et al., 1999) – in other words, we spend more than half our waking hours trying to resist our urges and impulses.
+On average, we resist two impulses out of every five that we face daily (Muraven, Baumeister, & Tice, 1999).
+In other words, we spend more than half our waking hours trying to resist our urges and impulses.
 When we don’t resist them, statistics suggest that we act on up to 70% of those desires; but when we do resist, we can decrease that figure to as little as 17%.

 By practicing self-control, we can build up our willpower just as we build up fitness by exercising.
-To cite Muraven and colleagues’ figures, we can improve our self-discipline through as little as two weeks of consistent practice.
-So, here’s a worksheet that helps you take it step by step, by performing small acts of self-control in your everyday life.
+To cite Muraven et al.’s (1999) figures, we can improve our self-discipline with as little as two weeks of consistent practice.
+Here’s a worksheet that helps you take it step by step, by performing small acts of self-control in your everyday life.

-Here’s an exercise that parents and teachers can use with children who find it tough to control their anger.
-It gives a small description of how anger starts small and grows to become bigger – often harder to control.
-Kids are invited to draw how they think their anger looks in both scenarios.
+Parents and teachers can use this exercise with children who find it tough to control their anger.
+It gives a small description of how anger starts small and grows to become bigger and often harder to control.
+Kids are invited to draw what they think their anger looks like in both scenarios.